Michalal99/new_bee/README.md

 `./start.sh`

+In the Intellij start window click Customize->All settings->Apperance & Behavior->System Settings->Passwords->In keePass->OK.
+Then click Projects->Get from VCS->Git Hub->Use token...
+Now in your github account go to Settings->Developer settings->Personal access tokens->Generate a personal access tokens.
+Now select repo, workflow, gist and read:org.
+In note write Intellij_token, click Generate token and paste your token to Intellij and click Log in.
+Select IncorporateUS/bee->Clone->Trust project

 ## Usage
 To log in click Login in the top right corner on start page.
 To create new account click Create an account.